 You can’t see that my daughter has EDS and POTS

 "You see, EDS and POTS are invisible, and so my daughter looks relatively 'normal.'
 Most people just assume that she is lazy and undriven."

 Finally, school nurses and gym teachers in public schools need to be made aware of EDS and POTS and how difficult it will be for those students to perform as best as their peers.
 They will need accommodations for these graduation requirements.
 I’ve heard stories of gym teachers being the bane of existence for some moms because they have decided the student is just lazy and often stand between the student and a diploma or progressing to the next grade.

 We are writing a book together about our journey to where we are today.
 A link was discovered last year between EDS and the autism spectrum disorder.
 She finds this news incredibly validating!
 I spend A LOT of time trying to connect the dots with what happened to her and hope that it may help someone else.

-Linda Green resides in Harrisburg, Pennsylvania with her husband and two dogs.
+Linda Green, the author of "My daughter has EDS and POTS," resides in Harrisburg, Pennsylvania with her husband and two dogs.
 Primarily a homemaker and caregiver to their daughter (who also lives at home), she enjoys decorating, DIY projects, gardening, journaling, and hiking.